lsaenzt/DicePools.jl/docs/src/codedescription.md

 DicePools is organized in the following files:

 - DiceTypes.jl: includes types for dice and their hierarchy
-- NumericDice.jl: several fucntions for calculating results on rolls with numeric dice (add, roll under, beat target...)
+- NumericDice.jl: functions for calculating results on rolls with numeric dice.
+Add results and other mechanics (roll under, beat target...)
 - SymbolDice.jl: results and probabilites for Symbol dice
 - DiceExamples.jl: definitions of common (and not-so common) types of dice
 - Pool.jl: methods for pooling dice together.
 Numeric, Symbol or both